terrydolan/premrpi/README.md

 # premrpi

-The premrpi is a python web app that automatically generates the latest English Premier League table ordered by the Ratings Percentage Index (RPI).
+The premrpi is a python web app that automatically generates the latest English Premier League table sorted by the Ratings Percentage Index (RPI).
 See the About tab on the app for more information.

 ## Try the app